aalarconfp/aalarconfp/README.md

 Core focus: building the reporting infrastructure, financial models, and controls that let finance and business leaders make decisions on current, reliable numbers — multi-entity consolidation under US GAAP, budgeting and forecasting cycles, cash flow modeling, and ERP-integrated reporting automation.

-This profile documents that work: the systems built, the problems they solved, and the tools behind them.

 ---

 ## Business Scope